Revival of Equine Therapy at DreamLife Recovery: Science-Backed Benefits

 Scientific studies confirm that therapy sessions are safe for both participants and horses.
 Horses involved in therapy do not experience undue stress, and their physiological responses return to baseline after sessions, ensuring ethical and effective care for all involved34.

-Why Choose Equine Therapy at DreamLife Recovery?
+Why Choose DreamLife Recovery?

 Our tranquil Western Pennsylvania setting provides the perfect backdrop for equine therapy, combining expert clinical care with the proven healing power of human-animal connection.
 Whether you’re seeking emotional balance, improved coping skills, or a fresh path in recovery, equine therapy offers a transformative experience supported by science.